Fed takes tough stance on bond liquidity, downplays market fears

-NEW YORK/WASHINGTON While Wall Street frets over the ability of bond markets to absorb an approaching interest rate rise, the U.S. Federal Reserve has a message for the industry: deal with it.
+NEW YORK/WASHINGTON, July 21 While Wall Street frets over the ability of bond markets to absorb an approaching interest rate rise, the U.S. Federal Reserve has a message for the industry: deal with it.

 The financial industry worries that when the Fed's tightening plans take hold, a sell-off in the massive U.S. bond market could ensue, and be exacerbated by a lack of bank buyers willing to jump in.